My Celiac Disease is “Contagious”

 When symptoms go on for prolonged periods, people accept them as normal.
 If they aren’t on a gluten-free diet because they don’t know they have celiac disease, they are at risk for dangerous consequences.
 This news is even more distressing because it is a disease that is treatable by diet alone.

 In 1997 one of the tests used today to screen for celiac disease was developed.
-It was faster, cheaper and more accurate than prior tests.
+It was faster, cheaper, and more accurate than prior tests.
 This made testing easier and more readily available.

 There is still a long way to go regarding educating physicians about celiac disease.
 But, after the study mentioned earlier, doctors realized that celiac disease was not rare, doctors started considering celiac more frequently in their patients.
 The research was also showing that celiac disease doesn’t only cause stomach problems.
 It can present as headaches, nerve problems, joint pain, anxiety, depression, and more.
 Celiac disease can show up as any of these symptoms with no GI problems at all!
 Only 30 percent of people with celiac disease actually have GI symptoms at diagnosis.